qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Having ideas is easy and cheap.
 If you search the internet carefully you are likely to find ideas similar to yours.
 The important is to validate and execute the idea.

-Analogies are useful for explaining things to others, but not good for accurately thinking.
+Analogies are useful for explaining things to others, but not good for accurate thinking.
 It makes one ignore the nuance difference between the analog and the real thing.

 ### Predictive processing